One Battle After Another: Casting

-In June 2023, Anderson's next film, rumored to star Leonardo DiCaprio, Regina Hall, Viggo Mortensen, and Joaquin Phoenix, found its home at Warner Bros.
+In June 2023, Anderson's next film, rumored to star Leonardo DiCaprio, Regina Hall, Viggo Mortensen and Joaquin Phoenix, found its home at Warner Bros.
 Pictures.
-In January 2024 DiCaprio and Hall were confirmed to star, with Sean Penn joining the cast.
-In February, Alana Haim, Wood Harris, Teyana Taylor, Shayna McHayle, and Chase Infiniti joined the cast.
-DiCaprio reportedly received his standard $20 million fee for his involvement.
+In January 2024, DiCaprio and Hall were confirmed to star, with Sean Penn joining the cast.
+DiCaprio reportedly received his standard $25 million fee for his involvement.
+In February, Alana Haim, Wood Harris, Chase Infiniti, Shayna McHayle, and Teyana Taylor joined the cast.
+The casting of Benicio del Toro was confirmed in June.
+Jacob Batalon revealed that he auditioned for the role of Comrade Josh.